cardano-community/guild-operators/docs/Scripts/gliveview.md

 !> Ensure the [Pre-Requisites](basics.md#pre-requisites) are in place before you proceed.

-**Guild LiveView - gLiveView** is a utility to display an equivalent subset (and more) of the deprecated LiveView interface that `cardano-node` users have grown accustomed to.
-This is especially useful when moving to a systemd deployment - if you haven't done so already - while looking for a familiar UI to monitor the node status.
+**Guild LiveView - gLiveView** is a local monitoring tool to use in addition to remote monitoring tools like Prometheus/Grafana, Zabbix or IOG's RTView.
+This is especially useful when moving to a systemd deployment - if you haven't done so already - as it offers an intuitive UI to monitor the node status.

 The tool is independent from other files and can run as a standalone utility that can be stopped/started without affecting the status of `cardano-node`.

 ##### Download

 If you've used [prereqs.sh](basics.md#pre-requisites), you can skip this part, as this is already set up for you.
 The tool relies on the common `env` configuration file.
-To get current epoch blocks, the [cntoolsBlockCollector.sh](Scripts/logmonitor.md) script is needed.
+To get current epoch blocks, the [logMonitor.sh](Scripts/logmonitor.md) script is needed (and can be combined with [CNCLI](Scripts/cncli.md)).
 This is optional and **Guild LiveView** will function without it.

 ?> For those who follow guild's [folder structure](basics.md#folder-structure) and do not wish to run `prereqs.sh`, you can run the below in `$CNODE_HOME/scripts` folder